Instrumenting the Linux kernel with ftrace

 }

-Step 3: Visualize the Track in the UI
+Visualise the track in the UI

-// counter_tracks.ts
+// ui/src/plugins/dev.perfetto.TraceProcessorTrack/counter_tracks.ts

 ~~ snip ~~